th-neu/lairad/README.md

 * whoogle-search to have better search control<br>
 * gogs to store files and have a commit history

 ## !!!
-This is an alpha !!!
+This is work in Progress !!!
 Bug and issues are expected.
-Adding a new Project (Goal), getting basic search results back, storing that information is all that works for now.
-New commands will be add once everything about search / tasks works smoothly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>